Order, disorder and phase transitions in quantum many body systems: Overview of the proof

 with $\omega\in\frac{2\pi}{\beta}{\mathbb Z}$ the Matsubara frequency.
 Note that the following momentum conservation rule holds:

-A natural question arises: why are these definitions interesting, useful, and natural?
+A natural question arises: why are these definitions interesting and useful?
 The main reason is that the Euclidean correlation functions appear naturally in the perturbation theory for the equilibrium correlations, via the use of Trotter's product formula and the Duhamel expansion.
-In many cases, we have powerful methods (fermionic Renormalization Group) for controlling the interacting equilibrium correlation functions at weak enough coupling, with detailed informations about their analyticity properties.
+In many cases, there are powerful methods (fermionic Renormalization Group) for controlling the interacting equilibrium correlation functions at weak enough coupling, and to derive detailed informations about their analyticity properties.

-Moreover, typically, once we know how to control the equilibrium correlations, we also know how to control the interacting, Euclidean-time, correlations, including control of their analyticity properties in the complex time plane.
+Moreover, typically, once one knows how to control the equilibrium correlations, one also knows how to control the interacting, Euclidean-time, correlations, including control of their analyticity properties in the complex time plane.
 Finally, if one can prove that the complex time plane is free of singularities of the Euclidean correlation, one can a posteriori reconstruct the (integral of the) real-time ones via a `Wick rotation' in the complex time plane.
-In order to give an idea of what I am referring to, let us consider our main object of interest, i.e., the Kubo conductivity eq.\eqref{eq.0}, and let us focus on the first term in the right side, $\frac{-i}{\eta}\int_{-\infty}^0dt\, e^{\eta t}\langle\!\!\langle [J_i,J_j(t)]\rangle\!\!\rangle_\infty$: this can be thought of as the sum of two terms: (i) $\frac{-i}{\eta}\int_{-\infty}^0dt\, e^{\eta t}\langle\!\!\langle J_iJ_j(t)\rangle\!\!\rangle_\infty$, and (ii) $\frac{i}{\eta}\int_{-\infty}^0dt\, e^{\eta t}\langle\!\!\langle J_j(t) J_i\rangle\!\!\rangle_\infty$.
-Now, if the two terms are free of singularities in the second and third quadrants of the complex plane, respectively, then the two integrals can be rotated as shown in Fig.\ref{fig.4}, provided the contributions from the integrals over the two quarter circles at infinity give vanishing contribution.
+In order to give an idea of what I am referring to, let me consider our main object of interest, {\it i.e.}, the Kubo conductivity eq.\eqref{eq.0}, and let me focus on the first term in the right side, $\frac{-i}{\eta}\int_{-\infty}^0dt\, e^{\eta t}\pmb{\langle} [J_i,J_j(t)]\pmb{\rangle}_\infty$: this can be thought of as the sum of two terms: (i) $\frac{-i}{\eta}\int_{-\infty}^0dt\, e^{\eta t}\pmb{\langle} J_iJ_j(t)\pmb{\rangle}_\infty$, and (ii) $\frac{i}{\eta}\int_{-\infty}^0dt\, e^{\eta t}\pmb{\langle} J_j(t) J_i\pmb{\rangle}_\infty$.
+Now, if the two terms are free of singularities in the second and third quadrants of the complex plane, respectively, then the two integrals can be rotated as shown in {\it Fig. \ref{fig.4}}, provided the contributions from the integrals over the two quarter circles at infinity give vanishing contribution.

 After having performed the rotation, the sum of the two terms can be rewritten as $-\frac1{\eta}\hat K_{ij}(-\eta)$, where

 Moreover, one can check that the diamagnetic contribution to the Kubo conductivity can be rewritten as $\hat K_{ij}(0)/\eta$.
 As a result, the Kubo conductivity is equal to the Euclidean one: $\sigma_{ij}=\bar\sigma_{ij}$, with